Gsset/FNV-Patcher/README.md

 # Fallout New Vegas Patcher
-Downloads and applies patches and mods for better game experience, just run the [FNV_Patcher.bat](https://github.com/Gsset/FNV-Patcher/releases/download/script_v2/FNV_Patcher.bat)
+Downloads and applies patches and mods for better game experience

+## How to use:
+1. Run FalloutNVLauncher.exe, set your resolution, choose Ultra or Hight preset, turn V-Sync off and Windowed Mode on, toggle HDR Screen Effect on.
+Run Fallout New Vegas.
+When it will load - exit.
+2. Download and run the [FNV_Patcher.bat](https://github.com/Gsset/FNV-Patcher/releases/download/script_v2/FNV_Patcher.bat), follow the instructions in the console window
+3. Enjoy, you can launch FNV with FalloutNV.exe (means you can run FNV directly from Steam/GOG/Bethesda Launcher and so on) or with nvse_loader.exe

 **Note: game will be also russified and installed mods is in Russian language too**